 How to Address Whiteheads

-Once you’ve determined that whiteheads are what you’re dealing with on your skin, it’s time to formulate a plan of attack.
+Once you’ve determined that whiteheads are in fact what you’re dealing with on your skin, it’s time to formulate a plan of attack.
 Here are some of our best tips to help reduce the appearance of whiteheads and keep them from reoccurring.

 When you notice a new spot on your skin, you may be tempted to start pinching and poking at it.
 But, as you probably already know, that’s not a great idea.
 According to the AAD, picking at a whitehead is a job only a licensed dermatologist should take on.
-When you pop acne blemishes at home, unwanted side effects such as permanent acne scars, more-noticeable acne, more-painful acne, and infections are more likely.
+When you pop acne blemishes at home, unwanted side effects such as permanent acne scars, more-noticeable acne, more-painful acne and even infections are more likely.
 Leave it be or visit your dermatologist for assistance.

-Whitehead Tip #2: Use Products Formulated with Benzoyl Peroxide
+Use Products Formulated With Benzoyl Peroxide

-Whitehead Tip #3: Use Products Formulated with Salicylic Acid
+Use Products Formulated with Salicylic Acid

-Whitehead Tip #4: Incorporate a Retinol
+Incorporate a Retinol

-Whitehead Tip #6: Give It Time
+Give It Time

-One of the wisest and most important things you can learn is that instant fixes aren’t always what they seem.
+One of the most important things you can learn is that instant fixes aren’t always what they seem.
 Like most things, addressing whiteheads and seeing noticeable results takes time.
-That means if you change up your skin care routine to help tackle the problem and after two weeks everything isn’t perfect, it isn’t a lost cause.
+That means if you change up your skin-care routine to help tackle the problem and after two weeks everything isn’t perfect, it isn’t a lost cause.
 Waiting it out to see results can be well worth it, and all you have to do is practice a little patience.
 The AAD suggests giving treatment 6-8 weeks to take effect.
 After that, it may be time to try something else.

-Whitehead Tip #7: Consider Your Hair Care Products
+Consider Your Hair-Care Products

-Whitehead Tip #8: See a Dermatologist
+See a Dermatologist

 When whiteheads become a persistent problem, it may be time to seek out a dermatologist.
 An expert will be able to provide the next steps to help tackle your complexion concerns.